 The Life programme represents a particular approach to working with the UK’s most troubled families.
-Throughout 2010/11, the Life Programme has been subject to much media and government attention.
-Often positioned as a ground breaking new approach, in reality it is a common sense new application of resources, within systems that don’t always work that way.
+Often positioned as a ground breaking new programme, in reality it is a common sense new application of resources, within systems that don’t always work that way.
 It is still early days, but Life is designed to scale nationally, and is has now been run in 4 locations across the UK.
 Please find some brief information on key aspects of the Life Programme below.

-Developed as a partnership between Participle and Swindon Borough Council and its partner agencies, Life was designed through an intensive initial research process over in which Participle’s team spending 6 months living alongside 12 families, engaging with their lives and their social workers.
+Life was originally developed as a partnership between Participle and Swindon Borough Council and its partner agencies.
+Life was designed through an intensive initial research process over in which Participle’s team engaged with 12 Swindon families, immersing themselves in their daily lives in order to understand their lived reality.
 Based on these real experiences, the Life Programme was designed with the families and front-line staff.

 The programme operates with the following key premises in mind: